shanjingheng/test-swagger/测试报告/java_online_api_client/docs/UsersApi.md

 <a name="orgNameAppNameUsersUsernameJoinedChatgroupsGet"></a>
 # **orgNameAppNameUsersUsernameJoinedChatgroupsGet**
-> orgNameAppNameUsersUsernameJoinedChatgroupsGet(orgName, appName, authorization, username)
+> String orgNameAppNameUsersUsernameJoinedChatgroupsGet(orgName, appName, authorization, username)

 Get a List of Groups of User Joined